Indiana Author Trail | Local Literary Sites

 Kurt Vonnegut | Indianapolis

 Stop #3 is in downtown Indianapolis at the Kurt Vonnegut Museum and Library.
-Tours start at the top of every hour, there is a fee and they suggest reservations.
+Tours start at noon, there is a fee and they suggest reservations.
 Check out their website for more details.
 Vonnegut was born in Indianapolis and wrote novels and some plays.
 He is probably most famous for Slaughterhouse-Five.
-While I recall reading that in high school, I found some short essays online to have my daughter read before our visit that were more suited to her age.
-Inside the museum are some artifacts like Vonnegut’s purple heart medal and typewriter.
+While I recall reading that in high school, I found some age-appropriate short essays online to have my daughter read before our visit.
+Inside the museum are some artifacts like Vonnegut’s Purple Heart medal and typewriter.

 The tour begins in the carriage house with a video.
 You are then taken to his study where you can see his library and some artifacts from the movie Ben Hur.